codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 Codacy supports configuring certain advanced features through a configuration file:

--   Ignoring files globally, for certain analysis categories or a specific tool
+-   Ignoring files globally, for duplication, or a specific tool

-    The available analysis categories are **Duplication** and **Metrics**.
-The category **Metrics** refers to the information you find under [File details](../repositories/files-view.md) such as Size, Structure, and Complexity.

     <!-- NOTE 2021-02-05 paulo.ribeiro
-         The metrics category Coverage is not supported by the Codacy configuration file.
+         The category Coverage is not supported by the Codacy configuration file.
-         See https://github.com/codacy/docs/pull/70 for more information. -->
+         See https://github.com/codacy/docs/pull/70 for more information.

+         NOTE 2021-02-09 paulo.ribeiro
+         We concluded that the category Metrics and the key "enabled" weren't working on the Codacy configuration file and opened the issue https://codacy.atlassian.net/browse/CY-3679 to look further into this. -->

 -   Configuring a specific repository directory on which to start the analysis